hudmarc/FFO-FishNet-Floating-Origin/README.md

 #### Networking

-I have observed all of the below working correctly when running other networked tests, but have not written automated tests specifically for these network faliure cases.
-They are low priority since no bugs have been observered.

-🔲 Test client FOViews only, no server FOView
+✅ Test client FOViews only, no server FOView

 🔲 Test client joining then leaving then rejoining

 🔲 Test hot reloading/ starting a new game without restarting the server

-🔲 Stress test FO Observer Network Condition
+🔲 ~Stress test FO Observer Network Condition~

 > See the demo project's description for information on running the unit tests on your own machine.